A Python-Based Peeling Framework for Radio Interferometry: Application to uGMRT 650MHz Imaging: Peeling

-Provided that the initial sky model is sufficiently accurate, i.e., that emission from all sources outside the mask region has been effectively subtracted, the visibilities in the \texttt{DATA} column of \textbf{Temp1.ms} predominantly contain the signal of the target bright source within the \texttt{mask}. \item \textbf{Phase-center shifting and modeling of the target bright source.} To precisely model the target bright source, we shifted the phase center of the visibilities in the \texttt{DATA} column of \textbf{Temp1.ms} to the source coordinates using the \texttt{phaseshift} task, writing the output to the \texttt{DATA} column of a new measurement set file, \textbf{Second.ms}.
+Provided that the initial sky model is sufficiently accurate, i.e., that emission from all sources outside the mask region has been effectively subtracted, the visibilities in the \texttt{DATA} column of \textbf{Temp1.ms} predominantly contain the signal of the target bright source within the mask. \item \textbf{Phase-center shifting and modeling of the target bright source.} To precisely model the target bright source, we shifted the phase center of the visibilities in the \texttt{DATA} column of \textbf{Temp1.ms} to the source coordinates using the \texttt{phaseshift} task, writing the output to the \texttt{DATA} column of a new measurement set file, \textbf{Bright\_source\_model.ms}.

-We then performed detailed modeling of the target bright source in \textbf{Second.ms} using the \texttt{tclean} task.
-The deconvolution threshold ({key parameters: threshold=``0.05mJy'', niter=20.}) was iteratively adjusted while monitoring the residual images to ensure that the model recovered the majority of the source flux.
-The final model of the target bright source was stored in the \texttt{MODEL\_DATA} column of \textbf{Second.ms}.
+We then performed detailed modeling of the target bright source using the \texttt{tclean} task.
+The deconvolution threshold (key parameters: threshold=``0.05mJy'', niter=20.) was iteratively adjusted while monitoring the residual images to ensure that the model recovered the majority of the source flux.
+The final model of the target bright source was stored in the \texttt{MODEL\_DATA} column of \textbf{Bright\_source\_model.ms}.

-At this stage, the visibilities in the \texttt{DATA} column of \textbf{Second.ms} are phase-centered on the target bright source, and the emission within the mask region is dominated by that source, and the corresponding \texttt{MODEL\_DATA} column stores the best-fitting model of the target bright source, also centered on the target bright source. \item \textbf{Direction-dependent gain calibration and subtraction of the target bright source.} Using the visibility data and source model contained in \textbf{Second.ms}, we derived direction-dependent complex gain solutions for the target bright source with the \texttt{gaincal} task ({key parameters : solint=``inf'', calmode=``ap''}).
+At this stage, the visibilities in the \texttt{DATA} column of \textbf{Bright\_source\_model.ms} are phase-centered on the target bright source, and the emission within the mask region is dominated by that source.

+\item \textbf{Direction-dependent gain calibration and subtraction of the target bright source.} Using the visibility data and source model contained in \textbf{Bright\_source\_model.ms}, we derived direction-dependent complex gain solutions for the target bright source with the \texttt{gaincal} task (key parameters: solint=``inf'', calmode=``ap'', uvrange=``''(all).
+Aiming to obtain a high signal-to-noise ratio gain solution and achieve both amplitude and phase calibration for the bright source).
 Owing to the phase centering and the dominance of the target source within the masked region, the resulting gain solutions are driven primarily by the target bright source and are therefore representative of the instrumental and propagation effects in its direction.